nixworks/public/news/2014/07/9/index.md

 ##### 2014 Pacific typhoon season
 ### [Typhoon Neoguri leaves two dead on Okinawa as it departs for Japan's main islands threatening heavy rain. ](/news/2014/07/9/typhoon-neoguri-leaves-two-dead-on-okinawa-as-it-departs-for-japan-s-main-islands-threatening-heavy-rain.md)
-_Context: 2014 Pacific typhoon season, Japan, Typhoon Neoguri, Okinawa_
+_Context: Okinawa, Japan, Typhoon Neoguri, 2014 Pacific typhoon season_

 ##### South Korea
 ### [South Korea claims that North Korea has fired two short range missiles into the ocean to the east of the Korean Peninsula. ](/news/2014/07/9/south-korea-claims-that-north-korea-has-fired-two-short-range-missiles-into-the-ocean-to-the-east-of-the-korean-peninsula.md)
-_Context: North Korea, Korean Peninsula, South Korea_
+_Context: South Korea, North Korea, Korean Peninsula_

 ##### Mayor
 ### [Former Mayor of the American city of New Orleans, Louisiana Ray Nagin (D) is sentenced to ten years in prison for corruption, money laundering and other related offences. ](/news/2014/07/9/former-mayor-of-the-american-city-of-new-orleans-louisiana-ray-nagin-d-is-sentenced-to-ten-years-in-prison-for-corruption-money-launderi.md)